adibakshi28/DL-Fine-Tune_LLM-Tensorflow/README.md

 ### Overview
 This project showcases the process of fine-tuning the DistilBERT model to perform sentiment analysis on financial text data.
 The aim is to enhance the model's ability to accurately classify sentiments within financial documents by experimenting with different training techniques, learning rates, and strategies to handle class imbalances.
 Through detailed error analysis and multiple experimental setups, this project achieves high accuracy and provides valuable insights into optimizing large language models for specific tasks in the financial domain.

+### Run on Google Colab
+You can also run the project on Google Colab using the following link: [Colab Notebook](https://colab.research.google.com/drive/18egCEmEa5H4ablxko7eVpdYMe-as15NQ?usp=sharing).

+**Note:** Enable GPU for training the model.
+The free GPU provided by Colab will work.

 ### Key Features
 - **Data Loading and Preprocessing**: Utilizing the `datasets` library to load the financial phrasebank dataset and preprocessing it for model training.
 - **Model Training**: Experimenting with different approaches like training only the classifier head, fine-tuning the entire model, and employing various learning rate strategies.